viktorbezdek/awesome-github-projects/README.md

 - [bennycode/trading-signals](https://github.com/bennycode/trading-signals) - Technical indicators to run technical analysis with JavaScript & TypeScript. 📈
 - [MatthewHerbst/react-to-print](https://github.com/MatthewHerbst/react-to-print) - Print React components in the browser.
 Supports Chrome, Safari, Firefox and EDGE
 - [huggingface/node-question-answering](https://github.com/huggingface/node-question-answering) - Fast and production-ready question answering in Node.js
-- [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy is a super proxy aggregator, allowing you to manage all proxies in one place 🎯, rather than spreading it across multiple scrapers 🕸️.
-It also smartly handles traffic routing 🔀 to minimize ba
+- [scrapoxy/scrapoxy](https://github.com/scrapoxy/scrapoxy) - Scrapoxy is a super proxies manager that orchestrates all your proxies into one place, rather than spreading management across multiple scrapers.
+It manages IP rotation and fingerprinting, and smartly
 - [amplication/amplication](https://github.com/amplication/amplication) - 🔥🔥🔥 The Only Production-Ready AI-Powered Backend Code Generation
 - [gitpod-io/gitpod](https://github.com/gitpod-io/gitpod) - The developer platform for on-demand cloud development environments to create software faster and more securely.
 - [iam4x/bobarr](https://github.com/iam4x/bobarr) - 🍿 The all-in-one alternative for Sonarr, Radarr, Jackett... with a VPN and running in docker